jason-dennis11/ENGI301/project_2/README.md

 #  Laser Harp Controller PCB
   A PCB design for a laser harp using 5V laser diodes and a PocketBeagle.
 Play musical notes just by waving your hand!

-Docs - contains project proposal & Bill-of-Materials
+Docs - contains project proposal, Bill-of-Materials.csv, and a pdf of the schematics

 Eagle - contains library, schematics, and layout files for PCB design